Ashes 2013: England dominate Australia in second Test at Lord's

-However, with a lead of 264 and seven wickets in hand, England will remain confident of batting a demoralised Australia out of the match and all but guaranteeing a 2-0 lead in a five-match series which the tourists must win to
+However, with a lead of 264 and seven wickets in hand, England will remain confident of batting a demoralised Australia out of the match and all but guaranteeing a 2-0 lead in a five-match series which the tourists must win to reclaim the Ashes.

 Australia's paltry total was their lowest at Lord's since 1968, thanks to a batting display littered with errors.